Efficient Data Structures for Exploiting Sparsity and Structure in Representation of Polynomial Optimization Problems: Implementation in SOSTOOLS: Incorporation into SOSTOOLS

 } where we let $\epsilon_j=-0.5$ for each $j$.
 We test stability inside a ball of radius $r=0.5$, so that $x\in \{x\in\R^{2n}\mid g(x)\geq 0\}$, where $g(x)=r^2-\|x\|^2$.
 To this end, we once again use a Lyapunov function $V\in\Sigma_s[x]$, imposing a Psatz condition

 where $s\in\Sigma_s$.
-Parsing this problem for increasing values of $n$, we once more determined the time required for parsing and solving the problem using the different implementations.
+Parsing this problem for increasing values of $n$, we once more determined the time required for parsing and solving the problem using the different implementations, using a function $V$ of degree $2d=4$.
 The results are presented in Fig.~\ref{fig:local_stability}.
 Note that the SDP solver ran out of memory for problems involving more than $2n=14$ independent variables, prohibiting further tests.

 Solving the local stability problem with both the \texttt{pvar} and \texttt{syms} implementations, the required time to parse the SOS program almost consistently accounts for more than 80\% of the total computation time.
 This issue is resolved using the \texttt{dpvar} data structure, allowing SOSTOOLS 4.00 to parse the problem with an efficiency similar to that of YALMIP.